 General Manager

-A General Manager (GM) is a key executive responsible for overseeing the day-to-day operations of a business or a specific department, ensuring that organizational goals are met efficiently and effectively.
+A General Manager (GM) is a key executive responsible for overseeing the daily operations of a business, ensuring that all departments work towards common goals effectively and efficiently.

 Understanding the Role of a General Manager